istrate/rhce_rhel_8/sample_exam_2/assignments.md

 One VM will be configured as an Ansible control node.\
 Other four VMs will be used to apply playbooks to solve the sample exam questions.\

-The following FQDNs will be used throughout the sample exam.\
+The following FQDNs will be used throughout the sample exam:
 - ansible-control.hl.local – Ansible control node
 - ansible2.hl.local – managed host
 - ansible3.hl.local – managed host